punit-haria/strategy/README.md

 ***

-*work-in-progress*

-**Strategy** is a C++ implementation of a toy algorithmic trading system in combination with a backtester written in Python.
+Toy algorithmic trading system in C++ and backtester in Python.